Riotsville, U.S.A.

 Riotsville, U.S.A. is a 2022 American documentary film by Sierra Pettengill and narrated by Charlene Modeste.

 Summary

-Using mainly archival footage shot by the media and U.S. government, the film examines fictional towns (which the filmmaker discovered after reading author Rick Perlstein's 2008 book Nixonland) to combat rioters that were created by military officials during the civil unrest of 1960s America.
+Using mainly archival footage shot by the media and U.S. government, the film examines fictional towns that were created by military officials to train police and soldiers during the civil unrest of 1960s America.
+The filmmakers learned about these fictional towns after reading author Rick Perlstein's 2008 book Nixonland.

 Reception

 The film received 90% on Rotten Tomatoes from critics.